 If your child has a medical appointment, before the appointment takes place, please give a copy of the appointment letter or card to the office staff who will notify the class teacher and a photocopy of the document will be taken.
 If the appointment letter or card is not submitted, your child’s absence will be recorded as unauthorised.
-(Please refer to the Fast Track guidance which explains the action which can be taken if your child has unauthorised absences).

 Safe and Well Home Visits

 If your child is absent from school, you do not inform school and we cannot make contact, a member of the pastoral team will visit your home to ask why your child is absent from school.
 If you are not present, you will be left a letter asking you to contact school.
 It is very important that you contact school and inform us why your child is absent.
 If we do not hear from you, we will be concerned and may refer you to Children’s Services.